Within .NET, a wide range of technologies are encompassed, covering almost any type of application and development need we might encounter.

 When to use it

-Unity is useful for developers interested in creating video games or augmented and virtual reality experiences, using a high-level language like C#.
+Unity is useful for developers interested in creating video games or augmented reality and virtual reality experiences, using a high-level language like C#.

 Godot